 24-hour Oz Relay

 The 24-hour Oz Relay takes place each May (read about the 2019 Oz Relay here).
-Each participant is asked to donate for each 30 minute leg they swim.
+Each participant is asked to donate for each 30-minute leg they swim.
 That donation supports one full scholarship (7 lessons) for a child from our community.
-They receive life-saving, and potentially life-changing, swim instruction.
+Young people receive lifesaving, and potentially life-changing, swim instruction.
 You feel great!

 Here are the details:

 - Our goal is to fill all five lanes with swimmers for the full 24 hours.